Littlestamp/Rep1/README.md

 # Rep1
-This is the first Rep.
+This is the first Rep.<br>
+First try!